GUDHI/GUDHI.github.io/_posts/2019-08-30-Gudhi-Release-3.0.0.md

 #
 subheadline: "New release"
 title: "GUDHI version 3.0.0"
-teaser: "As a major new feature, the GUDHI library is now released under a MIT license."
+teaser: "As a major new feature, the GUDHI library is now released under a MIT license in order to ease the external contributions."
 author: GUDHI Editorial Board
 categories:
   - Release